turingschool/front-end-curriculum/projects/overlook.md

 As a visitor,
-when a valid customer has been selected, and there is not a current booking for today's date, the UI for the `Rooms` page will show a button for creating a new booking.
+when a valid customer has been selected, and there is not a current booking for today's date, the UI for the `Rooms` tab will show a button for creating a new booking.
 Clicking this button will reveal a menu that allows for filtering rooms by type.

 If the desired room type is available for the current date, that room information will be displayed and be available for booking.